Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM Fundamentals

 \subsection{LLM Deployment in Telecom Networks}

 Practical deployment is the prerequisite for advanced applications of LLM technologies in telecom networks.
-In particular, it indicates how LLM models can be deployed within the current telecom network architecture, e.g., central cloud, network edge or even user devices.
+In particular, it indicates how \blue{LLMs} can be deployed within the current telecom network architecture, e.g., central cloud, network edge or even user devices.
 The LLM has great demands for computational and storage resources.
 For instance, GPT-4 has 1.76 trillion parameters and the model size is 45 GB\cite{OpenAI-OpenAI-2023-GPT-4v}, posing a heavy burden on network storage capacities.
-Fine-tuning an LLM model with 7 billion parameters, such as GPT-4-LLM\cite{peng2023instruction}, could take nearly 3 hours on an 8$\times$80GB A100 machine, which is extremely time-consuming \cite{zhang2023instruction}.
-In addition, the inference time of LLM models will also contribute to overall network latency, which is related to hardware support, batch size, parallelism, model pruning, etc\cite{wang2023tabi}.
-Therefore, it is of great importance to deploy LLM models appropriately to better serve the telecom network demand.
+Fine-tuning an \blue{LLM} with 7 billion parameters, such as GPT-4-LLM\cite{peng2023instruction}, could take nearly 3 hours on an 8$\times$80GB A100 machine, which is extremely time-consuming \cite{zhang2023instruction}.
+In addition, the inference time of \blue{LLMs} will also contribute to overall network latency, which is related to hardware support, batch size, parallelism, model pruning, etc\cite{wang2023tabi}.
+Therefore, it is of great importance to deploy \blue{LLMs} appropriately to better serve the telecom network demand.
 We summarize the existing deployment schemes in Table \ref{tab-deploy}, including cloud, network edge, on-device, cache-based, and cooperative deployment.
 We present the details of each strategy as the following: